 Buck converter using NE555 and N-Channel MOSFET

 Sometimes making a high amp regulator become very complex using linear regulator ICs.
-But using a buck converter, this can be very easy if the circuit work is simplified.
+But using a buck converter can be very easy if the circuit work is simplified.
 Especially for motor-type loads.
 In this article, we will make a simple motor regulator using buck converter utilizing N-Channel MOSFET and NE555 ic.
-So let’s start!
+So let’s start our Buck converter using NE555.

-The basic buck converter use P-Channel MOSFET which is little complex to use without proper gate driving IC.
-But if the configuration is modified a little, it become more easier to handle.
+The basic buck converter uses P-Channel MOSFET which is a little complex to use without proper gate driving IC.
+But if the configuration is modified a little, it becomes easier to handle.
 Here the basic circuit is this:

 This circuit can be further modified to a practical one.
 But first, we need to replace the clock source with a circuit.
 Here, the most common and easiest timer IC NE555 can be used.